Seven News: Regional New South Wales

 Local news bulletins for Regional New South Wales are broadcast each weeknight at 6 pm, in five regional areas: Albury and the Border, Wagga Wagga and the Riverina, Central West (Dubbo and Orange), the North Coast (Coffs Harbour, Port Macquarie and Taree) and the Northern Rivers (Lismore), and Tamworth and New England.

 Most of the local bulletins are followed by a complementary bulletin named Seven News at 6:30, a half-hour statewide bulletin with Daniel Gibson covering national and international stories usually seen in metropolitan markets.
 Albury does not receive this bulletin, instead airing a shortened 30-minute version of Seven News Melbourne as the surrounding New South Wales–Victoria border region leans closer to Melbourne than it does to Sydney.

 The local bulletins are presented by Madelaine Collignon and Nick Hose.
 Sport is presented by Nick Hose and weather is presented by Kirstie Fitzpatrick.
-Fill-in presenters include Kirstie Fitzpatrick (news), Stephen Murphy, Max Ghent, Jeremy Eager (sport), and Lily O'Brien (weather).
+Fill-in presenters include Kirstie Fitzpatrick, Daniel Gibson (news), Stephen Murphy, Max Ghent, Jeremy Eager (sport), and Lily O'Brien (weather).

 Reporters and camera crews are based at newsrooms in each of the five regions with studio presentation for the Border, Central West, Riverina and New England bulletins pre-recorded at Seven's CBN studios in the Canberra suburb of Watson.
 The North Coast edition is broadcast live, also from Canberra.
 News editing is undertaken by the local newsrooms, and reports are sent to the main Canberra studios for transmission.

+Local News Updates

-The Canberra studio also produces local news updates for the ACT, Newcastle & Central Coast, Illawarra, and Regional Victoria (Ballarat, Bendigo, Gippsland, and Mildura) each weeknight.
-These updates are presented by Max Ghent, with Lily O'Brien, Kirstie Fitzpatrick or Daniel Gibson filling in.
+Seven's Canberra studio also produces local news updates for the ACT, Newcastle & Central Coast, Illawarra, Regional Victoria (Ballarat, Bendigo, Gippsland, and Mildura), Broken Hill, Spencer Gulf, and Darwin each weeknight.
+These updates are presented by Hannah Hartup, with Lily O'Brien, Kirstie Fitzpatrick or Daniel Gibson filling in.

 Regional Western Australia

 Seven News Regional WA is broadcast each weeknight at 5:30pm.
 It is followed by Seven News Perth.

-The bulletin is presented from Seven's newsroom in Bunbury by Noel Brunning (news and sport) with weather presented by rotating Bunbury-based reporters (Josiah McMeekin and Asher Gibbon).
+The bulletin is presented from Seven's newsroom in Bunbury by Noel Brunning (news and sport) with weather presented by rotating Bunbury-based reporters (Asher Gibbon, Tamera Francis, or Olivia Fuderer).
 Weather had previously been presented by Shauna Willis until her departure in October 2022 with no permanent replacement.

 Reporters and camera crews are based at newsrooms across regional and remote areas of the state.
 News editing is undertaken by the local newsrooms, with studio presentation and reports sent to Canberra for transmission via satellite and microwave.

 Under the previous Golden West Network and later GWN7 branding, the bulletin was presented and transmitted from the previous Bunbury studios in Roberts Crescent.
 Production control was shifted to the Canberra headquarters of Prime Media Group in 2018 — Prime had purchased GWN in 1996 and was itself purchased by Seven West Media in 2021 — with local presentation moved to the current Bunbury newsroom.